 Frequently Asked Questions

 Absolutely!
-Because Gyfters operate online charity raffles, we’re held accountable to, and are registered with the Gambling Commission (who also regulate the National Lottery) and we’re also registered with the Fundraising Regulator, which promotes best practice in fundraising and protects donors.
+Because Gyfters operate online charity competitions & giveaways, we’re held accountable to, and are registered with the Gambling Commission (who also regulate the National Lottery) and we’re also registered with the Fundraising Regulator, which promotes best practice in fundraising and protects donors.

 We’re obliged under UK law to allow those that enter one of our charity raffles the ability to check their past orders on the Gyfters website.
 The only way to do this securely is for participants to create an account.

 Registering an account will also allow us to communicate with you if you win and grant entrants access to the Campaign Master Entries List to check their entries.

 You will only receive emails for the following purposes:

 - Information relating to your order including payment confirmation.

 - The close of the competition you’ve entered.

 - Information about where to find the Campaign Master Entries List for download to check you’re entered into the draw.